q-inho/q-inho.github.io/_posts/Quantum Computation & Information/Quantum Computing Fundamentals/2022-02-21-qc-fundamental-logic-gates.md

 ## NAND gate

 The NAND gate output is 0 when both inputs are 1.
 In other input signals, it outputs 1.
 NAND gate stands for NOT of AND and it shows flipped results of AND gate.
-In the text, the output bit can be written as $\overline{AB}$.
+In the text, the output bit can be written as \\(\overline{AB}\\).

 #### Circuit Diagram